-- At the DA stage the applicant should demonstrate that they have engaged with Ausgrid and have a network capacity assessment undertaken for the proposed development. - Where a substation is required, the substation should be identified on the DA plans and addressed in the SEPP 65 Design Verification Statement (also see Apartment Design Guide Objective 3C-2 Amenity of the public domain is retained and enhanced) - The DCP requirements apply in addition to the Ausgrid Network Standards.
-Separate Ausgrid approval for the substation will be required. - A dedicated access way/easement through the site to the substation will also need to be provided in accordance with the requirements of Ausgrid and Council.
+- At the DA stage the applicant should demonstrate that they have engaged with Ausgrid and have a network capacity assessment undertaken for the proposed development. - Where a substation is required, the substation should be identified on the DA plans and addressed in the SEPP 65 Design Verification Statement (also see Apartment Design Guide Objective 3C-2 Amenity of the public domain is retained and enhanced) - The DCP requirements apply in addition to the Ausgrid Network Standards, such as NS113 Site selection and construction design requirements for chamber substations.
+Separate Ausgrid approval for the substation will be required.

+• A dedicated access way/easement through the site to the substation will also need to be provided in accordance with the requirements of Ausgrid and Council.